-5. As a landlord I understand that I am only allowed to access your Consumer Credit Reporting Services to assess the credit-worthiness of a prospective tenant or guarantor of a tenancy.
-Is that correct?
+6 (a) As a landlord I understand that I am only allowed to access your Consumer Credit Reporting Services to assess the credit-worthiness of a prospective tenant or guarantor of a tenancy.

-Yes, that is correct.
-You can only access the Equifax systems for prospective tenants and or guarantors.
+Yes that is correct.
+You can only access the Veda systems for prospective tenants and or guarantors.

-6. If I already have a tenant on my books and they default on their rental payments can I list the default with you?
+6 (b) If I already have a tenant on my books and they default on their rental payments can I list the default with you?